 1. You can hire a caterer who has a 2-way or a 3-way license.
 The caterer must order supply, distribute, and pay taxes on the beverages

 2. You can obtain a temporary beer and wine permit.
+And hire a licensed bartender.
 Under the permit the rules are as follows:

 - The permit must be obtained- The state charges $50